Pathfinder (military): Modern pathfinders

 Pathfinders exist in a number of armed forces around the world.
 Most of them are senior members of parachute units and have earned the right to wear the maroon beret.

 Belgium

 Belgium has a platoon of pathfinders that is special operations capable as part of the Special Operations Regiment.
 They are paracommandos that receive an extra pathfinder course at Schaffen.
 The Belgian pathfinders keep close ties with their Dutch and British counterparts, with whom they perform joint exercises.

+Canada

+Canadian Armed Forces members can complete an 11-week Patrol Pathfinder course, which is one of the most difficult courses in the Canadian military.
+Patrol Pathfinders are experts at insertion and extraction techniques by air, land, or sea.
+They are proficient in establishing drop zones, landing zones, beach sites, and tactical airstrips.

 France

 Commando Parachute Group (GCP Groupement de Commando Parachutistes): Each regiment within the 11th Parachute Brigade (11^{e} Brigade Parachutiste) trains one or two GCP teams from their own ranks.

 There are nineteen teams with about a dozen members each in the GCP, which is structured as follows: